javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 **When the code wants to access a variable -- the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the global one.**

-If a variable is not found anywhere, that's an error in strict mode (without `use strict`, an assignment to a non-existing variable, like `user = "John"` creates a new global variable `user`, that's for backwards compatibility).
+If a variable is not found anywhere, that's an error in strict mode.
+Without `use strict`, an assignment to a non-existing variable like `user = "John"` creates a new global variable `user`.
+That's for backwards compatibility.

 Let's see how the search proceeds in our example: